 Today’s menu in Hall [College Members only: single sign-on required]

-1. To take advantage of the College’s meal-deal for Hilary Term 2017, please visit our payments site by Sunday of 3rd week of term (Sunday 29 January) at the latest.
-The meal-deal runs from Monday of 1st week and ends on the Sunday of 9th week (16 January to 12 March 2017).
+1. To take advantage of the College’s CPP meal-deal, for Michaelmas Term 2022, please visit our payments site by Sunday of 3rd week of term (29 October 2022) at the latest.
+The CPP meal-deal runs from Monday of 1st week and ends on Sunday of 9th week (10 October to 4 December 2022).
 Pre-payment dinners/lunches consist of a main meal, with vegetables and potatoes, rice or noodles or a main meal plus a standard side salad; and a hot or cold dessert or a piece of fruit.
-The options are, for weeks 1–8 of each term: 7 dinners per week for £175.31 for the term; 5 dinners per week on any day for £141.08; 5 dinners per week Monday to Friday for £124.88; or 5 lunches per week Monday to Friday for £124.90 - which is very good value for money.
+The options are, for weeks 1–8 of each term: 7 dinners per week for £222.85 for the term; 5 dinners per week for £179.40 (Monday to Sunday); 5 dinners per week Monday to Friday for £158.75; or 5 lunches per week Monday to Friday for £158.75 — which is very good value for money.

 2. To deposit money on your University Card, you should also visit our payments site and indicate the amount you wish to top up with.

-You can combine a Pre-Payment Meal-Deal with a University Card deposit by visiting the payments website and selecting both options.
+You can combine a Catering Pre-Payment meal-deal with a University Card deposit by visiting the payments website and selecting both options.
 Please note:

 - Neither method of payment includes the separate Catering Subsidy Charge which is levied on all students (see above).

-- No refund will be given on the pre-payment meal-deal; nor is the pre-payment meal-deal transferable to a following term.
+- No refund will be given on the Catering Pre-Payment; nor is the Catering Pre-Payment transferable to a following term.

-There is next to no self-catering for students on the main site in Broad Street.
-There is some self-catering in the graduate centre.
+There is next to no self-catering for students on the Broad Street site.
+There is some self-catering in the Graduate Centre.